Almeria to Melilla Ferry

 How fast does the ferry from Almeria to Melilla travel?

-The fastest journey time by ferry from Almeria to Melilla is 8 hrs 1 min, with Balearia.
+The fastest journey time by ferry from Almeria to Melilla is 8 hrs 1 min, with Trasmediterranea.

-What time does the first ferry from Almeria to Melilla leave?
+What time does the ferry from Almeria to Melilla leave?

-The last ferry from Almeria to Melilla leaves at 23:59 with Balearia.
+The ferry from Almeria to Melilla leaves at 23:59 with Trasmediterranea.
 Times may vary depending on the time of year.

 Which ferry companies operate between Almeria to Melilla?

-Ferries travelling from Almeria to Melilla are operated by Balearia and Trasmediterranea.
+Ferries travelling from Almeria to Melilla are operated by Trasmediterranea.

 Looking for more information?